michaltakac/meteor-saas-braintree/README.md

 MeteorJS + Braintree = SaaS
 ---

-A subscription-based app (SaaS) example that shows one way of integration Braintree into your meteor application.
+A subscription-based app (SaaS) example that shows one way of integrating Braintree into your meteor application.
 [Try it here!](http://saas-braintree.meteor.com)

 ### Disclaimer